Manila Shimbun

 The newspaper ended its print edition in December 2021 due to the COVID-19 pandemic in the Philippines, leaving the online edition as its sole format, although the print edition resumed production on October 1, 2022.
 Production was halted again in November 2023, and then resumed on September 1, 2024.

+On June 16, 2026, the newspaper reportedly suspended operations.

+Corporate Social Responsibility

+The newspaper also has a history of community outreach, particularly to non-Japanese-speaking Filipinos, through the Daily Manila Shimbun Culture Center.
+It began organizing an annual cooking festival in 1998, as well as a Filipino-language essay writing contest in 2002.

+Awards

+It has won several awards from the Association of Nikkei and Japanese Abroad, including two grand prizes in 2004 and 2007, while a journalist for the newspaper, Takehide Mizutani, won the Takeshi Kaikō Prize in 2011 for his book The Men Who Abandoned Japan (日本を捨てた男たち), inspired by the homeless Japanese he met in the Philippines as a journalist.

+Name

 The Manila Shimbun also refers to an unrelated World War II-era newspaper published by the Manila Shimbunsha (マニラ新聞社), a corporation that held a monopoly on all wartime print information dissemination for propaganda purposes, including control over pre-war outlets that were allowed to remain open.